Detailing the various successes and highlights of the Low Incomes Tax Reform Group

-Our more recent successes document 'Low Incomes Tax Reform Group – What we have achieved' can be found here.
+Alternatively, view our most recent successes document 'Low Incomes Tax Reform Group – What we have achieved'.

 4.8 million web users reached across our four websites and universal credit tool.